ada024/meetup-backend/README.md

 # Meetup backand (NextJs)

-Meetup is a backend for displaying mettups
+Meetup is a backend for displaying mettups.
+Read & writes to MongoDB

 <br>